Nexmo/nexmo-developer/_documentation/vonage-business-cloud/vbc-apis/getting-started/create-application.md

 navigation_weight: 1
 ---

-# Create an Application
+# Create a Vonage Business Cloud Application

-To work with the Vonage Business Cloud APIs, you need to create an Application.
+To work with the Vonage Business Cloud APIs, you must create a Vonage Business Cloud Application.

 > Note: To avoid confusion, "Application" in this context refers to a logical grouping of APIs.
 The application you are building to consume these APIs will be referred to as "application".